Tarō Okamoto: Wartime (1940–1945)

 Okamoto returned to Japan in 1940 because his mother had died, and because of the outbreak of World War II.
 He found some artistic success in Japan upon his return, winning the Nika Prize at the 28th Nika Art Exhibition in 1942.
 The same year, he also had a solo exhibition of works he had completed in Europe, at the Mitsukoshi department store in Ginza.

 In 1942, Okamoto was drafted into the army as an artist tasked with documenting the war, and left for service in China.
 He returned to Japan in 1946 after spending several months in a prisoner-of-war camp in Chang’an.
 During his absence, his family home and all of his works were destroyed in an air raid.

 Postwar activity (1946–1996)

 1946–1950

 After the war, Okamoto established a studio in Kaminoge, Setagaya, Tokyo.
 He became a member of the artist association Nika-kai ("Second Section" Society) in 1947 and began regularly showing works at the Nika Art Exhibition.
 He also began giving lectures on European modern art, and started publishing his own commentaries on modern art.
+In studies of postwar Surrealism in Japan, Okamoto has been described as an important conduit of information from Paris, where he had lived for over a decade.
 In 1948, he and the art critic Kiyoteru Hanada established the group Yoru no Kai ("Night Society"), whose members attempted to theorize artistic expression after the war.
 It dissolved in 1949.
 Hanada and Okamoto then founded the Abangyarudo Kenkyūkai ("Avant-Garde Research Group") which mentored younger artists and critics such as Tatsuo Ikeda, Katsuhiro Yamaguchi, and Yūsuke Nakahara.
 Eventually these groups inspired younger artists to break off and form their own avant-garde groups.